Passkey Demo App with WebAuthn and Ethereum

 Passkey is a concept where users can authenticate themselves using cryptographic keys instead of traditional usernames and passwords.
 By integrating WebAuthn, a web standard for secure authentication, with Ethereum, a decentralized blockchain platform, Passkey offers a robust and secure authentication mechanism for dApps.

-In this guide, we'll walk you through creating a demo app that showcases this integration using create-react-app
+In this guide, we'll walk you through creating a demo app that showcases this integration using create-react-app.

 Before jumping onto the tutorial, let us look at some use cases for a passkey type encryption on the decentralized web.
 The use cases ranges all the way from: